Where to Place Floor Lamps in a Living Room (Height, Size & Tips)

 Style Cohesion

 Ensure your floor lamp style complements your living room decor.
 Whether your space is modern, traditional, or eclectic, selecting lamps that align with your design theme will enhance visual harmony.
+Pair alongside a console table to reflect the light in numerous directions.

 Color Schemes